kurtsev0103/swift-managers/README.md

 # SwiftManagers
+## Description

 My managers package for the easiness of working with the various services.

-## CONTENTS

 - FirebaseAuth - Manager to handle Firebase authentication.
 - FirebaseStorage - Manager for using Firebase Storage cloud storage.